Protesters gather in Karachi, Islamabad for anti-America rallies

 Protesters, including women and children, have gathered in Karachi and Islamabad for an anti-America rally in the wake of the killing of Iran's Maj Gen Qasem Soleimani in a US drone strike on Friday.

-The rally began at about 3pm in Karachi at the Fawwara Chowk.
-The protesters are carrying portraits of Soleimani and chanting slogans of "Down With USA!"
+In Karachi. the rally began at about 3pm at the Fawwara Chowk and has now reached the Native Jetty Bridge.
+The protesters are carrying portraits of Soleimani along with posters inscribed with "Down With USA!"

 Among the groups protesting are Imamia Students Organisation (ISO), Jaafria Alliance, Majlisi-Wahdatul Muslimeen (MWM), Tanzeem Azadari, and Shia Ulema Council.

-The groups plan to go to Tower via Shaheen Complex and ultimately the US consulate.
+The groups plan to go to the US consulate.
 Police sources say they may protest at Tower but they won’t be allowed to move toward US consulate on Mai Kolachi Road.

 Addressing the protesters, Allama Shahenshah Hussain of the Shia Ulema Council, revealed that a small group would go forward to the consulate premises and present a memorandum.